 Group transfer to the ship on day of embarkation; group transfer to airport or central location upon disembarkation; shipboard accommodations; scheduled landings/excursions; meals on board ship; coffee/tea station 24 hours on ship; welcome and farewell cocktail on ship; a pair of rubber boots on loan for shore landings; expedition parka (yours to keep); port fees; pre-departure materials; digital Voyage Log.
 Subject to change without notice.

-Airfare; emergency medical evacuation and repatriation insurance at a minimum benefit of $150,000 per person (required); visa and passport fees; trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.
+Airfare; emergency evacuation insurance to a minimum benefit of $150,000 (6/3/2019) or $200,000 (5/21/2020) and luggage and trip cancellation insurance (required); visa and passport fees; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.

 Photos: © Poseidon Expeditions, © Anthony Smith (Zodiac with Landscape; Boots)